dparlevliet/awesome-nlp/README.rst

 - `openlat <https://github.com/benob/openlat>`_ Toolkit for manipulating word lattice built on top of OpenFst.
 Includes support for reading and writing HTK compatible lattices.

 - `PyFst <https://github.com/vchahun/pyfst>`_ Python interface to OpenFst

 - `SFST - Stuttgart Finite State Transducer Tools <http://www.ims.uni-stuttgart.de/tcl/SOFTWARE/SFST.html>`_
   "SFST is a toolbox for the implementation of morphological analysers and other tools which are based on finite state transducer technology."

 - `Treba <https://code.google.com/p/treba/>`_ "Treba is a basic command-line tool for training, decoding, and calculating with weighted (probabilistic) finite state automata (PFSA) and Hidden Markov Models (HMMs)."

-Many of the toools in the machine translation section also implement interesting graph and semiring operations.
+Many of the tools in the machine translation section also implement interesting graph and semiring operations.

 Language Modelling Toolkits
 ---------------------------